By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-Since the 6th January 2016 the volatility in the SERPs has been off the chart (well, not really, but it has been significant).
-Google started off being rather cryptic about the nature of the changes, but soon confirmed that it was not Penguin (the initial theory), and subsequently, not Panda either.
+Since the 6th January 2016, the volatility in the SERPs has been off the chart (well, not really, but it has been significant).
+Google started off being somewhat cryptic about the nature of the changes, but soon confirmed that it was not Penguin (the initial theory), and subsequently, not Panda either.

 This was further compounded by reports that Google Panda was now part of the Core Ranking Algorithm, and that it was “Real-time” (which turned out to be incorrect).
 Google Panda is part of the Core Ranking Algorithm, just not real-time.

 If you are confused about what exactly all the recent volatility in the SERPs is all about, and what the implications of Google Panda being in the Core Ranking Algorithm mean, then you are in good company.

 To at least get some sense of what going on, it is useful to set out all the information.
 We may not have all the answers yet, but at least you will start to get an overview of the situation.